IIIF/api/source/presentation/4.0/model.md

 ### next
 {: #next}

-A reference from an Annotation Page to the following Annotation Page within an Annotation Collection.
+A reference from an Annotation Page to the following Annotation Page within an Annotation Collection, or from a Collection Page to the following Collection Page.

 The value must be a JSON object, with the `id` and `type` properties.
-The value of the `id` property must be a string, and must be the HTTP(S) URI of the following Annotation Page.
-The value of the `type` property must be the string `AnnotationPage`.
+The value of the `id` property must be a string, and must be the HTTP(S) URI of the following Annotation or Collection Page.
+The value of the `type` property must be the string `AnnotationPage` or `CollectionPage`.

-* An AnnotationPage _MUST_ have the `next` property, unless it is the last page in the AnnotationCollection.<br/>
+* An AnnotationPage _MUST_ have the `next` property, unless it is the last page in the AnnotationCollection or Collection.<br/>
-  Clients _MUST_ processs the `next` property on an AnnotationPage.
+  Clients _MUST_ processs the `next` property on an AnnotationPage or CollectionPage.

 {% include api/code_header.html %}
 ``` json-doc